ClicketySplit/build-guides/leeloo/README.md

 If you have any questions, please, feel free to [contact me](https://clicketysplit.ca/pages/contact-us).
 I’d be happy to share further insight, or workarounds that may not be mentioned in this guide.

+### Safety Equipment
+* Eye Protection
+* Exhaust Fan
+* Clean Workspace

+First thing's first—Safety!
+Because you're dealing with small items, and you're also working with a hot soldering wand; wear your safety glasses at all times; it will protect your eyes from heat, clippings, and they will also protect you from rosin that often splatters when it gets up to temperature.

+Iimplement an exhaust fan or ensure a well ventilated area; if you can smell what you're soldering, your area is not ventilated enough.

+Part of your safety is ensuring a clean workspace.
+To borrow a phrase from the French culinary industry: Mise en place, which means "putting in place" or to "gather" having your workspace organized, and free from clutter will help prevent any at reach accidents.
+The last thing you need is to bump your soldering iron off of its stand or holder, or even spill your 99% IPA while you're cleaning your soldering positions.

 ### Preparing for the Build Process
 Before you begin, there are a variety of tools, materials, and safety equipment that I would recommend.
 There are some optional items that may help along the way, but are not required.